Menu

 Welcome to Chestnut Class 2025-2026

 Welcome to our class page.
 Over the year, we will use this page to capture snapshots of our fantastic learning, progress and experiences - so keep checking in for updates!
-If you ever have any questions or would like to learn more, please get in touch with our class team (Mrs Ash and Mrs Tremlett - Teachers or Mrs Atkins - HLTA) who would be very happy to help.
+If you ever have any questions or would like to learn more, please get in touch with our class team (Mrs Ash and Mrs Tremlett - Teachers) who would be very happy to help.

-Our PE days for Term 3 (Spring 1 - starting in January) will be Tuesday and Wednesday - please come to school wearing your PE kit (plain white t-shirt, navy or black shorts/leggings/joggers and a navy jumper or zip-up fleece/hoodie) on these days.
+Our PE days for Term 5 (Summer 1 - starting on Monday 13th April) will be Tuesday and Wednesday- please come to school wearing your PE kit (plain white t-shirt, navy or black shorts/leggings/joggers and a navy jumper or zip-up fleece/hoodie) on these days.
+Please check the weather forecast - sunhats and suncream will be needed on sunny days!

 Homework is handed out on Tuesday and due back in the following Monday.
 Please see your child's homework book for home learning expectations and ideas.